-Call of Duty: Mobile had a shaky launch on Oct.
-1, with players complaining about lag and an extensive list of bugs.
-Despite its problems, though, it quickly found itself at the very top of the Android and iOS charts.
+Call of Duty: Mobile had a shaky launch last year.
+But despite its initial problems, it quickly found itself at the top of the Android and iOS charts.

-The biggest selling point for the game is its 100-player battle royale mode.
+The biggest selling point for CoD: Mobile is its 100-player battle royale mode.
 It gives players the option to fight it out solo, in duos, or in teams of four.
-In a similar vein to PUBG, one of mobile’s most popular games, players also have the option switch between first and third-person perspectives.

-It’s still early days for the free to play mobile game.
-If the developers of CoD: Mobile, Tencent and Timi Studios stabilize the game’s connection issues and fix its slew of bugs and error codes, it should be expected to rise even further.
+But despite leading the way in the mobile market, it's still early days for CoD: Mobile.
+If the developers continue to update the game, stabilize its connection issues, and fix its slew of bugs and error codes, it could rise even further.